 He officially retired in 2019, but still consults occasionally with the new Editor, and with the Publisher of his other books.
 The podcasts are beginning to take more time but he still keeps a few bees, gardens, has chickens and ducks and gets to be home a lot more than he used to.

-Jim contributes monthly articles to national beekeeping publications and has written: Beekeeping Principles, Wisdom for Beekeepers, The Beekeeper’s Problem Solver, Backyard Beekeeping, and is a co-author of ABC and XYZ of Bee Culture.
-He is a frequent speaker at state and national meetings and has traveled extensively to observe beekeeping techniques.
+He contributes monthly articles to national beekeeping publications and has written: Beekeeping Principles, Wisdom for Beekeepers, The Beekeeper’s Problem Solver, and Backyard Beekeeping.
+He has a chapter in The Hive and the Honey Bee and was a co-author of ABC and XYZ of Bee Culture.
+He is a frequent speaker at state and national meetings and has traveled internationally to observe beekeeping techniques.